 Edge data centers are smaller facilities located close to the population they serve.
 Characterized by their size and connectivity, these data centers allow organizations to deliver content and services to local users with minimal latency.

-They play a crucial role in the edge computing architecture, which brings data storage and computation closer to the location where it is needed.
-Studies show that edge data centers will support IoT (Internet of Things) and autonomous vehicles to provide additional processing capacity and improve customers’ experience.
+They play a crucial role in edge computing architecture, bringing data storage and computation closer to where they are needed.
+Studies show that edge data centers will support IoT (Internet of Things) and autonomous vehicles by providing additional processing capacity and improving the customer experience.

 While a large portion of data collected by IoT and autonomous vehicles will be processed locally, some of it will be transmitted back to a data center.
 Edge facilities are connected to various other data centers or a larger central data center.